Code-Institute-Submissions/hanselsbakery/README.md

 - **Am I Responsive?**

 	 - This is a website that provides an online tool to check website responsiveness to different screen sizes.
-I have used it
+Please, refer to the **Testing** section for more details.

+-****

 # Implementation